phalcon-orphanage/docs/en/registry.md

 upgrade: ''
 category: 'collection'
 ---
-# Collection Component
+# Registry Component
 <hr/>

 ## Overview
-`Phalcon\Collection` is an object oriented array.
+`Phalcon\Registry` is an object oriented array.
+It extends [Phalcon\Collection](collection) but cannot be extended itself since all of its methods are declared `final`.
 It offers speed, as well as implementations of various PHP interfaces.
 These are:

 - [ArrayAccess](https://php.net/manual/en/class.arrayaccess.php)
 - [Countable](https://php.net/manual/en/class.countable.php)